cdiazbas/inspectorch/README.md

 ## Usage

+Inspectorch includes two flow-based methods:
+1. **Normalizing Flows** (for accuracy): Recommended for high precision density estimation.
+See `inspectorch/example/example.py`.
+2. **Flow Matching** (for scalability): Recommended for larger datasets or higher dimensions where scalability is a concern.
+See `inspectorch/example/example_mflow.py`.

-Explore the example script in `inspectorch/example/example.py` to see how to use Inspectorch with your own data.
-The script includes comments to guide you through the process.
+Explore these scripts to see how to use Inspectorch with your own data.
+The scripts include comments to guide you through the process.

 ## Citation